 Judi Cagley, Artist Lecturer in Solfege, Administrative Coordinator of the Marta Sanchez Dalcroze Training Center, Eurhythmics Instructor in the Music Preparatory School, and faculty advisor to Alpha Mu Chapter of Sigma Alpha Iota at Carnegie Mellon University.
 She plays violin in The Pittsburgh Civic Orchestra, is a member of the Education and Outreach Committee of the Pittsburgh Symphony and volunteers with the Education Department of the Pittsburgh Opera.
 B.F.A. and Certificate in Dalcroze Eurhythmics, Carnegie Mellon University; M.S.
 Ed., Duquesne University; Certificate in Gifted Education, Carlow University.

 Silvia Contreras, Dalcroze Certificate, Dalcroze License Carnegie Mellon University.
 Professor of Theory and Eurhythmics at the University of Chile and Catholic University in Santiago, Chile.
-Author of epertorio Didactico Musical-una Propuesta Globalizadora and Desde and Piano la Armon'a.
+Author of Repertorio Didactico Musical and Piano la Armon'a.

 Dr. Annabelle Joseph, Dalcroze Diplôme Supérieur, Professor of Music, teaches Eurhythmics at both graduate and undergraduate levels and directs the Dalcroze Training Center at Carnegie Mellon.
 As a Fellow in the Studio for Creative Inquiry at Carnegie Mellon, she is involved in educational research including co-development of Piano Tutor and the Rhythm Project, an interdisciplinary course exploring the role of rhythm in the arts and beyond.
 Dr. Joseph consults, lectures and gives workshops in Dalcroze Eurhythmics throughout the United States and abroad.